 concepts and provides hands-on training in the use of ISG's

 IntervalMAX software.
 This course is only offered to

 On-site training is available on request.

 Dr. Howard Castrup has B.S. and PhD degrees in

 been developing advanced measurement science techniques and methods for

-over thirty five years, is one of the founders of uncertainty growth modeling, the originator of statistical
+over forty years, is one of the founders of uncertainty growth modeling, the originator of statistical

 Metrology Engineer, a Sr. Statistician, Sr. Systems Analyst, and Project

 member of IEEE, Sigma Pi Sigma, AIP, AAPT, and is the chairman of the NCSLI